 The documentation required for stress leave in New Brunswick can vary depending on the employer’s policies and the leave duration.
 However, here are some general guidelines:

-- Medical certificate: Employers are legally allowed to request a medical certificate for stress leave lasting more than 3 consecutive days.
+- Medical certificate: Employers may request a medical certificate for stress leave lasting more than 4 consecutive days.
 This document, provided by a healthcare professional, should confirm that the employee cannot work due to illness (in this case, stress-related issues) without disclosing specific medical details.

 - Leave request form: Many employers have specific forms for requesting leave, including stress leave.
 These forms typically ask for details such as the expected duration of leave and any accommodations needed upon return.